juggie/aa-proxy-rs/README.md

 OPTIONS:
     -a, --advertise                   BLE advertising
-    -c, --connect <CONNECT>           Auto-connect to saved phone or specified phone MAC address if provided
+    -b, --btalias                     Specify the BLE name of the device -c, --connect <CONNECT>           Auto-connect to saved phone or specified phone MAC address if provided
     -d, --debug                       Enable debug info